Skip to main content

 Wellbeing check-ins

-After your initial intake session, we’ll ask you to book a wellbeing check-in with a counsellor every four months during your first year.
+During your first year, we’ll ask you to book a wellbeing check-in with a counsellor every four months.
 After that time, these sessions are completely optional.

-If you’d like extra sessions, you can book them at a reduced member rate.
+If you’d like more support, you can book additional counselling sessions at a reduced member rate.

 Learn more about counselling support